 The Internet has changed the way people consume content.
 According to expert Nicolas Carr, writer of the book The Shallows, the Web is rewiring our brain – changing the way we think and remember in the process.
 One of the results is that our attention span is shorter, which is a challenge for brands reaching out to their audience.
-As highlighted in my previous article on why brands should become content publishers, many turn to online content marketing as a way to approach this challenge.
+Therefore, many turn to online content marketing as a way to approach this challenge.

-Recently, Nucco Brain has been collaborating with Innovate UK, the national agency that supports science and technology innovations, to produce different video formats for their YouTube Channel as part of their new digital content marketing strategy.
-One of these series, “Predictions”, has been particularly successful and our studio is currently working on releasing 8 new episodes throughout 2017.
+We collaborated with Innovate UK, the national agency that supports science and technology innovations, to produce different video formats for their YouTube Channel as part of their new digital content marketing strategy.
+One of these series, “Predictions”, has been particularly successful.
 “Predictions” is a series of short 3 minutes videos explaining what daily life will be like in a few years.

 The challenge brought to us by Innovate UK was to maximise the visibility and engagement of their YouTube channel.

 Our solution?
 We believe that video views, engagement, and awareness grow exponentially, due to our focus on the following 3 steps recipe: